Cluster admin guide

 Two backup paths cover the cluster state:

-For offsite / disaster-recovery copies, mount your offsite storage on the data worker and point the snapshot system at it — the 5.0 path.
-5.1 adds the offsite-destination automation.
+For offsite / disaster-recovery copies, mount your offsite storage on the data worker and point the snapshot system at it — the 5.0 path. an upcoming 5.0.x patch adds the offsite-destination automation.

 Upgrades